-Our results should be read in light of some important contextual factors.
-First, the study takes place largely in rural areas and so many micro-enterprises are typically engaged with agriculture in some way.
+Geography as well as policy responses to the Covid-19 shock provide two critical dimensions of context for our study's results.
+The study takes place largely in rural areas and so many microenterprises are typically engaged with agriculture in some way.
 Whether such interventions could have more transformative effects in an urban context with larger demand pools remains an open question.
-Second, Rwanda is a tightly governed, rapidly growing country.
-While in some ways that means that this study likely represents a 'best-case' scenario for such interventions, it is also the case that the three COVID lock-downs imposed in the two years prior to our endline were unusually strongly enforced, and may have hit small businesses harder than in more loosely governed countries.
-The impact of the COVID era on the overall business climate can be seen in our control group: while employment status, consumption, and consumption appear to have been protected over the course of the pandemic, control households have dramatically stripped productive assets, losing approximately 63 percent of the value of the assets they held at midline.
+Rwanda is a tightly governed, rapidly growing country.
+While in some ways that means that this study likely represents a "best-case" scenario for such interventions, it is also the case that the three Covid-19 lock-downs imposed in the two years prior to our endline were unusually strongly enforced, and may have hit small businesses harder than in more loosely governed countries.
+The impact of the Covid-19 era on the overall business climate can be seen in our control group: while employment status, consumption, and consumption appear to have been protected over the course of the pandemic, control households have dramatically stripped productive assets, losing approximately 63 percent of the value of the assets they held at midline.
 Hence the exigencies of this unusual time are an inextricable part of what this study has to say about long-term impacts.

 This study makes several contributions to the literature.

-First, we deepen the evaluation literature by expanding the set of questions that can be asked with rigorous comparative analysis.
-Ours is the first study to be able to conduct a rigorously cost-equivalent comparison of two programs over such a long time frame.
-Given the variation in cash transfer amounts we can examine medium-term impacts both allowing the program to change and holding costs constant (cost-equivalence) or allowing program cost to change across modalities (cost-effectiveness).
-Finally, because the large cash transfer arm has a cost almost identical to the combined arm that gets both interventions, we can create multiple counterfactuals for the complementarities analysis and ask both whether the combination is differentially effective, and whether the combination is better than the cost of the combination given all in cash.
+First, we develop an empirical approach to cost-equivalent comparisons between alternative programs and show its applicability to the study of long-term program outcomes.
+Ours is the first study to be able to conduct a rigorously cost-equivalent comparison of two programs over such a long time frame.1 Given the variation in cash transfer amounts we can examine medium-term impacts both allowing the program to change and holding costs constant (cost-equivalence) or allowing program cost to change across modalities (cost-effectiveness).
+Finally, because the large cash transfer arm has a cost almost identical to the combined arm that gets both interventions, we can create multiple counterfactuals for the compared with the sum of its components' treatment effects, and whether the combination is better than the cost of the combination given all in cash.
 This suggests several ways of using the ready scalability of cash transfers to create transparent, policy-relevant comparisons.